eigenhombre/llbb/README.md

     $ ./argcount a b c; echo $?
     4

-The IR for this looks like:
+According to `clang -emit-llvm`, the IR for this looks like:

     target triple = "arm64-apple-macosx14.0.0"